This Experiment Will Test If Giving Cash To Victims Is The Best Disaster Relief

 Beyond that, GiveDirectly hopes their effort will encourage more conversation about where and how other kinds of relief are falling short.
 Obviously, standard aid groups, which often descend into hard-hit areas with basic supplies like food, water, and even help finding temporary shelter are still very important and valuable, but there’s a point where the needs of the people in such areas shifts dramatically.
 “When you talk to folks from Rose City, they’ll tell you things like, ‘We don’t need secondhand goods that I couldn’t sell at a garage sale,'” Faye says.

 GiveDirectly has already started doling out payments there.
-At the same time, when team members showed up on the group, they noticed more issues with relief efforts.
+At the same time, when team members arrived on site, they noticed more issues with relief efforts.
 Faye notes that bottled water continued to pile up in the town, even though the water system was already clean and working.
 Food trucks with different staples like “beans and carrots” were arriving when more food was already available at a nearby Walmart.
 What residents lacked was the funding to pay for mold removal from their houses, or to repair their cars to get to work.

 “The question is when to make that transition,” Faye says, about groups moving from short-term resupplying into longer-term recovery financing.
 On the flip side, he often hears from donors who are “frustrated with the opacity and inefficiency of the existing existing system”–basically the idea that most often funds move to a relief group first.
 The group’s online call to action points out other traditional and well-intentioned aid efforts that have gone awry.
 In 2008, tons of food for a hunger relief effort in Haiti simply rotted at port.
 In 2013, NPR reported that aid groups were overwhelmed by clothing sent to help victims of Superstorm Sandy.